brajeshwar/brajeshwar.github.io/_posts/2010/2010-10-10-instagram-twitter-for-your-photos.md

----
-layout: post
-title: Instagram - Twitter for your photos
+# Instagram - Twitter for your photos
----

 <a href="http://www.apple.com/iphone/">iPhone</a> has been one of the best innovations of all times.
 Thanks to Steve Jobs and the App Store.
 It deserves a good credit to the way communication on mobile has been redefined.